-UPWP Work Items PL Funds STPBG-U Funds 5303 funds Total Budget
+Total Budget 5303 funds STPBG-U Funds PL Funds

 (includes (includes (includes

 match) match) match)

-Cordon Road Corridor 16,000 • 16,000

-Study and

-Management Plan

-total 16,000 - • 16,000
+2,000 - - 2,000 Total

-This program describes corridor and area studies in the SKATS area that use federal funds and/or are get assistance from SKATS staff (providing data, running the travel model, serving on project management teams or other committees, etc.).
+This program includes corridor and area studies within SKATS that use federal funds and/or receive assistance from SKATS staff (providing data, running the travel model, serving on project management teams or other committees, etc.).
 These studies are undertaken to identify land use and/or transportation issues, develop and evaluate alternatives, and determine (as warranted) recommended infrastructure projects that should be included in state and local transportation plans and the SKATS MTP.
 Some of these corridors and sub-areas were identified in previous versions of the SKATS MTP as "outstanding issues," while others were more recently identified for study by the local jurisdiction or region.